helgeerbe/ml_heating/README.md

 3.  **Robustness of Ensembles:** As a random forest, it is an ensemble of many decision trees.
 This makes it more robust and less prone to overfitting than a single model.
 4.  **Built-in Uncertainty Measure:** The ensemble nature allows us to easily measure the model's uncertainty.
 By calculating the standard deviation of the predictions from all the individual trees, we get a reliable indicator of the model's "confidence."
 This is the basis for the crucial fallback mechanism.

-### Prediction Mechanism
+### The Prediction Pipeline: A Step-by-Step Filter

-The prediction process is orchestrated by the `find_best_outlet_temp` function and follows a multi-step pipeline to ensure both accuracy and stability:
+The final target temperature is not a single prediction but the result of a multi-stage filtering and adjustment pipeline.
+This process is designed to ensure safety, stability, and accuracy, with each step refining the output of the previous one.

-1.  **Fallback:** Before making a prediction, the model calculates its confidence by measuring the standard deviation of predictions from its internal decision trees.
-If this uncertainty is above `CONFIDENCE_THRESHOLD`, the system discards the ML prediction and immediately falls back to the `baseline_outlet_temp` calculated from a traditional heating curve.
+1.  **Step 1: Confidence Check & Fallback:** This is the first and most critical gate.
+The model calculates its confidence by measuring the agreement among its internal decision trees.
+If the confidence score is below the `CONFIDENCE_THRESHOLD`, the entire ML pipeline is bypassed, and the system safely uses a pre-calculated `baseline_outlet_temp` from a traditional heating curve.

-2.  **Find Best Temperature:** If confidence is sufficient, the function searches a range of possible outlet temperatures (e.g., 25°C to 45°C).
-For each candidate temperature, it runs a prediction to estimate the resulting indoor temperature.
-It selects the temperature that is predicted to get closest to the user's target.
+2.  **Step 2: ML-Powered Search:** If confidence is sufficient, the model searches a wide range of possible outlet temperatures (e.g., 25°C to 45°C).
+For each candidate, it predicts the resulting indoor temperature and identifies the floating-point temperature that is predicted to get closest to the user's target.

-3.  **Prediction Smoothing:** To avoid rapid, inefficient changes, the best temperature from the search is smoothed using an exponential moving average with the previous prediction.
-4.  **Dynamic Boost:** A corrective boost is applied to the smoothed temperature.
-This adjustment is based on the current error (`target_indoor_temp - actual_indoor_temp`) and helps the system react more quickly to changes.
+3.  **Step 3: Smoothing (EMA Filter):** The raw result from the search can be volatile.
+To prevent rapid fluctuations, it is smoothed using an Exponential Moving Average (EMA) that considers previous predictions.
+This ensures the setpoint changes gracefully over time.

+4.  **Step 4: Dynamic Boost & Clamping:** To react more quickly to immediate needs, a "boost" is applied.
+If the room is too cold, the temperature is nudged higher; if it's too warm, it's nudged lower.
+To prevent extreme or unsafe values, this boosted temperature is then clamped within a safe percentage of the original baseline temperature.

-5.  **Smart Rounding:** The boosted temperature is then rounded intelligently.
-The system predicts the outcome for both the `floor` and `ceil` integer values and chooses the one that is predicted to yield an indoor temperature closer to the target.
-This ensures the final output is a whole number, as required by the heat pump.
+5.  **Step 5: Smart Rounding:** Heat pumps often require whole-number setpoints.
+Instead of a simple mathematical round, the system performs "smart rounding."
+It takes the floating-point value from the previous step (e.g., 35.7°C) and runs a final prediction for both the floor (35°C) and the ceiling (36°C).
+It then chooses the integer that is predicted to result in an indoor temperature closer to the target.

+6.  **Step 6: Gradual Temperature Control:** This is the final safety filter, designed to protect the heat pump from inefficient start/stop cycles.
+The system compares the proposed integer setpoint from Step 5 to the *previous cycle's* setpoint.
+If the change exceeds the `MAX_TEMP_CHANGE_PER_CYCLE` value (e.g., 2°C), it is capped.
+For example, if the last setpoint was 35°C and the new pipeline suggests 38°C, the final output will be capped at 37°C. This ensures the heat pump is always adjusted gently.

 ### Metrics: Confidence, MAE, and RMSE